In honour of World Turtle Day we look back at one of our favourite good news stories of the year so far.

 Not a single green turtle egg could be found on Reunion Island 20 years ago.

-Three centuries of human settlement on the little island near Mauritius in the Indian Ocean were enough to eradicate baby turtles from the beaches until 2004.
+Three centuries of human settlement on the small French island in the Indian Ocean were enough to eradicate baby turtles from the beaches until 2004.

 But years of conservation work have once again made the French overseas department a hospitable place for the globally endangered species.